-We have seen a number of big changes in recent years, including the removal of the old system of district committees (which held budgets for some council services and ward committees).
+We have seen a number of big changes in recent years, including the removal of the old system of district committees (which held budgets for some council services) and ward committees.
 We have also switched to having elections every four years instead of each year and seen an increase in the number of wards from 40 to 69, with smaller wards electing one or two councillors instead of three.

+These changes to the City Council are permanent.
 We now need to build a new vision for localism in the city and this policy statement is the beginning of that process.
 We want to work together with all the communities of the city to develop this vision over the months to come, but we have kicked off that discussion in this paper by setting out the direction we want to take.
 Our overall aim is to move from focusing on the city council and its structures to a citizen focused approach, working with neighbourhoods to make things work better from the point of view of local residents.
+Our commitment is to work hard to make Birmingham a localist city and to transform the culture of the City Council to support that.